ols87/staxt/README.md

 # staxt
 A minimal static site generator using Handlebars, Babel, Sass.

+## concept
+The idea behind staxt was to create a fast, lightweight, static site generator.
+Javascript src page files are combined with Handlebars templates to deliver HTML.
+Sass is used for compiling css and Babel is used to compile javascript asset files which can be written in ES6.

+## WARNING
+This was meant as a personal project to practise NodeJS and morphed into an npm package.
+It is **NOT RECOMENDED** to use this in production.

 ## install
 ```
 npm i staxt
 ```

-## Cli Usage
+## usage
 ### init
 ```
 npx staxt init
 ```
-Creates a new project with the following folder structur:
+Creates a new project with the following folder structure:
 ```
 /src
   /assets